 Let’s be clear, Air Miles isn’t a terrible loyalty program.
 In fact, I rank it as positive in my Air Miles review.
 That said, when you compare it to WestJet Rewards or Aeroplan, it’s really not that good.

 The biggest issue I have with Air Miles is that it can be difficult to earn miles.
-Even though there are multiple Air Miles credit cards, the highest tier card still has a base earn rate of 1 Air Mile for every $10 spent.
+Even though there are multiple Air Miles credit cards, and the highest tier card gives you 3X the miles at partners, there just aren’t that many partners.
+Plus, the base earn rate is only 1 Air Miles for for every $12 spent.
 That said, you can double dip at some merchants where you’ll earn miles by showing your membership and then paying with your Air Miles credit card.

 The other issue I have with the program is how you make redemptions.
 You have to choose between cash and dream miles.
 Once you’ve earned miles in either category, you can’t switch them.
 Dream miles can be good for specific routes, but overall, it’s more complicated than other travel loyalty programs.
 Cash miles have arguably better value, but then you’re only really using it as cash back, so why not get one of the best cash back credit cards instead?